davidjmurray/mergerfs-tools/src/mergerfs.rebalance/README.md

 ```
 $ mergerfs.rebalance --help

-usage: mergerfs.rebalance [-h] [--help]
+usage: mergerfs_rebalance.py [-h] [-l] [--log LOGFILE] [--ping]
-                          [-l] [--list]
-                          [--snapraid {file,drive}]
+                             [--snapraid {drive,file}] [-v]
-                          storagepool

-A tool to rebalance the files within a storagepool so the drives have equal remaining percentages.
+                             storagePool

+Rebalance the drives within a mergerfs storage pool.

 positional arguments:
+  storagePool           the storage pool mount point

 optional arguments:
   -h, --help            show this help message and exit
-  -l, --list              list the drives in the pool with their current usage
+  -l, --list            list drives with their usage
+  --log LOGFILE         log activity to the file
+  --ping                ping the drive for 15 seconds to help identify it, if
+                        drive has an activity light
+  --snapraid {drive,file}
-  --snapraid {file,drive} do a snapraid sync when each file/drive has completed it's rebalance
+                        run a snapraid sync after each file/drive is
+                        rebalanced.
+Expects snapraid to be installed
+  -v, --verbose         verbose mode

 ```
 #### Instructions